MLI-lab/cs_deep_decoder/README.md

 This repository provides code for reproducing the figures in the  paper:

-**``Compressive sensing with un-trained neural networks: Gradient descent finds the smoothest approximation''**
+**``Compressive sensing with un-trained neural networks: Gradient descent finds the smoothest approximation''** by Reinhard Heckel and Mahdi Soltanolkotabi.
+Contact: [reinhard.heckel@gmail.com](reinhard.heckel@gmail.com)

 ## Organization